dachendev/odin-testing-practice/README.md

 # Testing Practice

-Based on TOP's [Testing Practice](https://www.theodinproject.com/lessons/node-path-javascript-testing-practice) exercise
+Based on TOP's [Testing Practice](https://www.theodinproject.com/lessons/node-path-javascript-testing-practice) exercise.

+The purpose of this exercise is to become familiar with Test Driven Development (TDD) processes and Jest.

 ## To Do